mattlandau/r-viewer/README.md

 # Welcome to R-Viewer

 This project provides a way to view footage from Rhombus Systems cameras on a Roku device.
 It also provides static snapshots from cameras in a video wall.

+Currently, it is alpha/beta stage.
+This repository intends to include at least a minimally viable product.

 ## Prerequisites